silviaCerby/gitbook/docs/management/credential_management/vaults/vault_backup/edit-the-vault-backup-details.md

 ---
-description: This article describes how to edit the vault backup details.
+description: "This article describes how to edit the vault backup details."
 intercom_id: 12431376
 ---